segmentio/segment-docs/src/unify/insights.md

 ### Violations

-Violations occur when incoming events do not comply with your [Identity Resolution settings](/docs/unify/identity-resolution/identity-resolution-settings).
+Violations occur when incoming events do not comply with your [Identity Resolution Settings](/docs/unify/identity-resolution/identity-resolution-settings).
 For example, when Segment drops an anonymous ID (lower priority) to resolve an event based on a matching user ID (higher priority), it results in a violation.

 For any violations, Segment may drop lower priority identifiers or the identifiers that violate Identity Resolution Settings.
 From the grid, you can click a log name to view the violation details and next steps.

 Use the **Message Payload** tab to view the raw messages for Track events and see exactly where the violation occured.

-Profile Insights flags the following violations:
+Profiles Insights flags the following violations:

 | Violation     | Description                                   |
 |---------------|-----------------------------------------------|